 There are two common versions of soda used for the drink – ‘Casera’, a popular clear lemon soda from Spain or the light-yellow Fanta Lemon.
 While the one with Casera (or a similar lemonade like Sprite or 7UP) is rather clear with a more crisp taste, the Fanta version has a more smooth and fruity flavour.

 In Spain, Tinto de Verano can be found in almost every bar or restaurant where it is usually freshly made.
-Of course, there are also ready bottled mixes that can be bought in supermarkets but as they often contain artificial sweeteners, it is always a better idea to prepare the simple drink from scratch.
+Of course, there are also ready bottled mixes that can be bought in supermarkets.
+However, as they often contain artificial sweeteners, it is always a better idea to prepare the simple drink from scratch.

-And of course you don’t have to be in Spain to simply try it for yourself:
+And of course you don’t have to be in Spain to try it for yourself!
+Here is our super simple recipe:

 Go to other interesting issues on Spain: Events